DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 * Open `run_all.sh` in any text editor, and edit it at will.
 The comments should make it self-explanatory.
 * This script makes use of `namaster_interface.py`.
 The available command-line options can be found running `python namaster_interface.py -h`.
 * **Warning:** some of these options haven't been tested yet.
 This includes mpi parallelization, estimating the analytic covariance matrix, taking in an external NmtWorkspace object.
 * **Warning:** this script was also used in the past to compute the theoretical predictions.
-This is not the case anymore.
+This is not the case anymore (see 4 below).
 * Type `/bin/bash run_all.sh` to process all sims.